NetworkFlux/YCDirectory/README.md

 A Full Stack Next.js 15 platform where entrepreneurs can submit their startup ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design for a smooth user experience.

+This project showcases the latest features of Next.js 15, including Next.js Form for seamless client-side form submissions, Unstable After for background tasks, Server Component HMR Cache for faster development, and Partial Prerendering for performance optimization.

 Visit the app by going here: https://yc-directory-two-beta.vercel.app/

 ## <a name="tech-stack">⚙️ Tech Stack</a>